mikemiler/secure-login-collector/readme.txt

 3. Create a page and add shortcode: `[secure_login_form]`
 4. Share the page link with clients

-For Pro version, register your passkey device after installation.
+For the Pro version (separate plugin available from Freemius), register your passkey device after installation.

 == Frequently Asked Questions ==